Huachao/vscode-restclient/README.md

 ## Environments and Variables
 Environments give you the ability to customize requests using variables, and you can easily switch environment without chaning requests in `http` file.
 A common usage is having different configurations for different product environments, like devbox, sandbox and production.

 Environments and variables of `REST Client Extension` are defined in setting file of `Visual Studio Code`, so you can create/update/delete environments and variables at any time you wish.
 The changes will take effect right away.
+If you __DO NOT__ want to use any environment, you can choose `No Environment` in the environments list.
 We also support two types of variables: __Global System Variables__ and __Environment Custom Variables__.
 You can use them in the same way: `{{VariableName}}`.
 Below is a sample piece of setting file for custom environments and variables:
 ```json
 "rest-client.environmentVariables": {
         "local": {